tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 The [GHC profiler][ghc-profiler] is today one of the most advanced profiling tools for analyzing how Haskell programs use CPU time and memory.
-This tool produces information that informs what parts of a program could use optimizations to speed it up.
+It produces information on what parts of a program could use optimizations to speed it up.

 Unfortunately, the very definition of the GHC profiler makes it of